 The intrusion of artificial intelligence 2015 was a year that big names took a big bite out of AI hype, but it didn’t seem to slow development.
 Facebook’s Marc Zuckerberg has announced he is writing his own AI assistant.
 The AI of current systems is pretty minor compared to visions of real cognitively competitive machines, but AI is getting very good within limited domains threatening some job markets which already increasingly rely on software automation.
 The uncertainty isn’t if a computer will become an overlord of humanity, but if in 2016 some algorithms will get smart enough to do the job you apply but a small part of your brain to perform.

-The ultimate roll-out of robots Robots remain a branch of AI in the academic world because they will need reasoning and sensing to move from remote controlled and human assisted, to be fully autonomous.
+The ultimate roll-out of robots Robots remain a branch of AI in the academic world because they will need reasoning and sensing to move from remote-controlled and human-assisted, to be fully autonomous.
 Many robots in limited domains, such as welding on a production line, do run without human intervention until they fail or require reprogramming — but the future isn’t stationary industrial robots, it is, perhaps, autonomous robots that are self-deterministic.
-As robots gain in intelligence, trust and capability, how does economy absorb workers displaced by the continued injection of robots?
+As robots gain in intelligence, trust, and capability, how does the economy absorb workers displaced by the continued injection of robots?